Donald Duck: Post-war

-He made a comeback as the star of the "Noah's Ark" segment of Fantasia 2000 (1999), as first mate to Noah.
+Donald made a comeback as the star of the "Noah's Ark" segment of Fantasia 2000 (1999), as first mate to Noah.
 Donald musters the animals to the Ark and attempts to control them.
 He tragically believes that Daisy has been lost, while she believes the same of him, but they are reunited at the end.
-All this to Edward Elgar's Pomp and Circumstance Marches 1–4.
+All of this is etc to Edward Elgar's Pomp and Circumstance Marches 1–4.

 In an alternate opening for the Disney film Chicken Little (2005), Donald would have made a cameo appearance as "Ducky Lucky".
 This scene can be found on the Chicken Little DVD.

 Donald also played an important role in Mickey Mouse Works and House of Mouse.
 In the latter show, he is the co-owner of Mickey's nightclub.
 He is part of the ensemble cast of characters in the TV show Mickey Mouse Clubhouse as well.
 He also appears in the new 3-minute Mickey Mouse TV shorts for Disney Channel.

 Donald also appears in the DuckTales reboot, in which he is a main character as opposed to his minor role in the original cartoon.
 The series depicts him as having once been Scrooge's partner in adventure along with his sister Della.
 However, ten years prior to the series' beginning, Della went missing, leading to Donald and Scrooge going their separate ways and not speaking to each other throughout that time.
 In the present, Donald reluctantly brings Della's sons and his legal charges, the triplets, to Scrooge's mansion so he can babysit them while Donald attends a job interview, though he still has not forgiven Scrooge for their past history.
 Donald is temporarily hired by Scrooge's rival Flintheart Glomgold and ends up at the city of Atlantis, where Scrooge has also brought the boys.
 After some initial conflict Scrooge offers to let them stay with him in his mansion.
 Donald owns a boat in the series, which is relocated to Scrooge's pool at the conclusion of the series premiere.
 Later in the series, it is revealed that Donald's anger is the result of a fear that no one can understand him, though with the help of an anger management counselor and while taking care of Huey, Dewey, Louie, he was able to channel it into protective instinct.